 The £1 coin was introduced in 1983 to replace the Bank of England £1 note, which remained in circulation alongside the new coin until 1988.
 Many different reverse designs have been used on the £1 coin, alternating design themes each year for the UK, Scotland, Wales, Northern Ireland and England.
 None are actually commemorative designs.

 Note that there are lots of fake £1 coins in circulation.
-They are always of lesser quality than the real ones and very often have mis-matching reverse themes and edge inscriptions (when compared to how they should look for the date shown on the heads side).
+They are always of lower quality than the real ones and very often have mis-matching reverse themes and edge inscriptions (when compared to how they should look for the date shown on the heads side).

 Edge lettering: I get a lot of enquiries about the wording on the edges of £1 and £2 coins.
 Note that the edge lettering can be up one way or the other, it’s completely random.
 It’s just a silly rumour started by a tabloid in December 2016.

 Specifications of the £1 coin are shown at the bottom of this page.